 Like the other browsers, if you use “inPrivate” browsing, other people using your device won’t be able to see your search history.
 However, here is what it won’t protect you from:

-- Your collections, favorites, and downloaded files will be saved, as well as any changes.
-They will also sync across all your signed-in devices
+- Your collections, favorites, and downloaded files will be saved, as well as any settings you change.
+They will also sync across all your signed-in devices.

 Firefox in private browsing mode